cncf/tag-security/assessments/projects/openfga/self-assessment.md

 # OpenFGA Security Self Assessment

-This assessment was initially drafted by the core maintainer team and contributed to by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process.
+This assessment was contributed to by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process as well as the core maintainer team.

 ## Table of Contents